algosup/2023-2024-project-2-x86-retrogaming-team-8/README.md

 ## Installation
 For this project we have to us dos-bot to emulate a particular system processor that is x86 Architecture, This will help us to run the assembly code on, as the code shall be done in different interface.

+To launch the programm, you just need to click on on the shortcut named pacmanWindows or pacmanApple depending on wich system you are in.

 ## Features
   1. Recreate the game pacman in Assembly programming Language.
   2. The game most visualy look like that of the year it was published "1970s".
-  3. The program must be run in dos-bot.
+  3. The program must be run in dos-box.
   4. Some newly features can be added on the game.

+##Disclaimer
+  this is a fangame to honnor the game "Pacman" by NAMCO.

 ## Contributors
 ### Management